bigskysoftware/htmx/www/docs.md

 **NOTE: hyperscript is in very early alpha**

 Htmx has a sister project named [hyperscript](https://hyperscript.org).
-Hyperscript is a small scripting language designed to be expressive, makding it ideal for embedding directly in HTML, handling custom events, etc.  The language is inspired by [HyperTalk](http://hypercard.org/HyperTalk%20Reference%202.4.pdf), javascript, [gosu](https://gosu-lang.github.io/) and others.
+Hyperscript is a small scripting language designed to be expressive, making it ideal for embedding directly in HTML, handling custom events, etc.  The language is inspired by [HyperTalk](http://hypercard.org/HyperTalk%20Reference%202.4.pdf), javascript, [gosu](https://gosu-lang.github.io/) and others.